JimmyLaurent/ru-mobile/README.md

 # RuMobile

-RuMobile is a mobile plugin for ruTorrent (supports all modern smartphones).
+RuMobile is a mobile plugin for ruTorrent (supports all moderns smartphones).

 ## Features